weirayao/torchprime/README.md

 tp docker-run torchprime/torch_xla_models/train.py
 ```

-This will run the TorchPrime docker image locally.
+This will run the torchprime docker image locally.
 You can also add `--use-hf`
 to run HuggingFace model locally.

 ```sh